iraf-community/pyraf/docs/pyraf_tutorial.rst

 some features but adds others.
 If you specify a device that uses other IRAF graphics kernels (e.g., for printers or image display plots), PyRAF will use the IRAF graphics kernel to render those plots.
-There are currently some limitations when using IRAF kernels.
+There are some limitations when using IRAF kernels.
 For example, it is not possible to use interactive graphics tasks with those kernels.
 But otherwise, most of their functionality is available.

-Currently the PyRAF built-in graphics kernel is based on OpenGL and Tkinter (other alternatives will probably be added in the future).
+The PyRAF built-in graphics kernel is based on OpenGL and Tkinter.
 Graphics windows are created from PyRAF directly.
 One can run a graphics task like any other.
 For example, typing

 ::

   --> prow dev$pix 256

-will (after some delay in loading the graphics modules) create a graphics window and render a plot in it.
+will create a graphics window and render a plot in it.
 The graphics window is responsive at all times, not just while an IRAF task is in interactive graphics mode.
 If the window is resized, the plot is redrawn to fit the new window.
-There is a menu bar with commands allowing previous plots to be recalled, printed, saved, etc. The **Edit->Undo** menu command can remove certain graphics elements (e.g., text annotations and cursor marks.)
+There is a menu bar with commands allowing previous plots to be recalled, printed, saved, etc. The **Edit→Undo** menu command can remove certain graphics elements (e.g., text annotations and cursor marks.)
 It is possible to create multiple graphics windows and switch between them using the **Window** menu.
 See the **Help** menu for more information on the capabilities of the PyRAF graphics window.
-At present, few of the options (such as the default colors) are easily configurable, but future versions will improve on this.
+Some options (such as the default colors) are easily configurable.

 .. image:: prow.png